microsoft/promptflow/README.md

 > <details>
 > <summary>For Azure Open AI users, modify this file accordingly.</summary>
-> For Azure Open AI, please replace it with the connection name you created in the previous step, and specify the deployment name you'd like to use.
+> Replace the 'node:' section with following content and specify the 'deployment_name' to the model deployment you'd like to use.
 >
 > ```yaml
 > nodes: